oracle-livelabs/security/oci-vss-qualys-agent/common/oci-config.md

 ## Task 2: Launch Compute instances in VSS VCN

-1. Launch **Cloud Shell** by clicking the icon next to region name on top right of OCI console. ('<=' icon)
+1. Launch **Cloud Shell** by clicking the icon next to the region name on the top right of the OCI console. ('<=' icon)

 2. Once cloud Shell is launched.
-Enter command **ssh-keygen**, press enter for all prompts.
-This will create a ssh key pair.
+Enter command **ssh-keygen**, and press enter for all prompts.
+This will create an ssh key pair.
 Enter command.

       ```
       <copy>